tomdaweiqq/drupal-gratis-theme/README.txt

 -- THEME SETTINGS UI --

-- Choice of several color palettes: Turquoise Blue, Cool Purple, Pumpkin Orange, Olive Green, Pomegranate Red, Seafoam Green, Green Gray
+- Choice of several color palettes: Turquoise Blue, Cool Purple, Pumpkin Orange, Olive Green, Pomegranate Red, Seafoam Green, Green Gray.
+Gratis 2 also has some new colors, Mustard and Royal Turquoise.

 - Toggle Breadcrumbs on or off

-LOGOS
-- Default theme logo changes for each color palette.
-- You can also toggle this off and use your own logo.
-Do this by Unchecking in the theme settings, "Use theme Logo?".
-Once you do this and upload your own logo, it should now display and override the default logo.

-*** Note, it's hard to anticipate what effect various shapes and sizes of a custom uploaded logo will have on the theme so unfortunately support cannot be offered through the issue queue for things like this.

 - Local CSS - Choose to enable local.css file within the theme folder.